MattechLab/monalisa/docs/rst/5-1_example1.rst

     git clone git@github.com:MattechLab/monalisa.git

-Then Fetch the data needed for tutorial 1
+Download the data needed for tutorial 1, this can take a while depending on your internet connection:

 .. code-block:: bash

-    cd monalisa
+    cd monalisa/examples/tutorial1/scripts
-    fetchtheremotedatasomehow
+    ./downloadData.sh

+Make sure you add the /src folder to your matlab searchpath and you are now ready to follow the tutorial.

 Step 1: Compute Coil Sensitivity